Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

-# Challenge 01: Continuous Integration and Continuous Deployment using GitHub
+# Challenge 01: Continuous Integration and Deployment for Contoso Traders using GitHub Actions

 ### Estimated Time: 90 minutes